Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 - "buzz" when a value is a multiple of 5
 - "fizzbuzz" when a value is a multiple of 3 and 5

-The idea here is to demonstrate the we can change the `if` and `else` statement to have the `else if` statement.
+The idea here is to demonstrate that we can change the `if` and `else` statements to have the `else if` statement.

 In this program, we would use these operators `===` and `%`. `===` is to check if the values are equal to and `%` for the remainder.